telosnetwork/telos-decide/docs/DeveloperGuide.md

 # Trail Developer Guide

 In this Developer Guide, we will explore Trail's suite of platform services available to any prospective contract developer.
-We will follow an example throughout the guide to help establish the general flow and lifecycle of running a ballot and/or registry.
+We will follow an example throughout the guide to help establish the general flow and lifecycle of running a ballot and/or treasury.
 The Trail Contract API will be introduced in this guide as certain sections become relevant to the task at hand.
 For a more straightforward breakdown of Trail's Contract API without the example fluff, see the [Trail Contract API](ContractAPI.md) document.

 ## Understanding Trail's Role